 - The best online sellers have excellent return policies to make it easy

-- It’s a complement to the research you’ve already done online – only a few steps more
+- It’s a compliment to the research you’ve already done online – only a few steps more

 - Avoids having to drive to multiple retail stores